paigen11/axios_api/README.md

 After the server is running, you can open up the index.html file and make GETs and POSTs to your heart's content.

 It doesn't get much simpler than that.

+More info on the Axios HTTP client can be found [here](https://www.npmjs.com/package/axios).